 First of all, the size for Dollfie Dream and Smart Doll wigs is usually 8-9″.
 This refers to the circumference of the head at the widest point where the wig is worn.
 And since wig caps are usually made of stretchy material, an 8-9″ size wig will fit doll heads from 8″ to 9″ circumference.
 In many cases, a 9-10″ wig can be worn as long as there’s a silicon or fabric head cap on the doll’s head to add bulk and help the wig stay in place.
 Of course, there are a few outliers- Dollfie Dreams with unusually small heads like Kos-Mos may need a 7-8″ wig instead, and same goes for some 50cm size dolls like vmf-50 and Azone.
 So double-check your doll’s paperwork if you’re not sure, but 8-9″ is generally the size you want.

 Next, fiber types refer to the material of the ‘hair’ itself.
 Heat-Resistant Fiber (HRF) is considered high quality and can be styled with hot irons and boiling water.
 Non-HRF fiber will melt with heat applied, and tends to have a glossier appearance.
 Mohair is a natural fiber harvested from goats and dyed into a variety of colors.
 Synthetic mohair, as the name implies, is a plastic imitation mohair with a wispy quality.
 There are also faux fur wigs that a great way to imitate short spikey anime hairstyles.
-As of 2017, most Volks wigs are still made with non-HRF fiber.
 Fibers colored by dye or pastel powder are likely to stain vinyl- this includes natural mohair and some Leeke Art Wigs.

 Your final consideration should be the wig cap color.
 This is the stretchy base for the wig onto which hair fiber wefts are sewn.
 A white-colored wig cap is unlikely to stain vinyl dolls.
 Beige caps sometimes leave faint yellow staining, and dark-colored wig caps almost always stain.
 A fabric head cap can slow but won’t prevent staining from dark wig caps.
 Silicon head caps don’t prevent stains, either.
 If you want to leave a wig with a dark cap on your doll, be prepared for staining after a few days.

-tl;dr version: Look for 8-9″ size wigs made with heat-resistant fiber and with light-colored wig caps if you care about styling or staining.
+tl;dr version: Look for 8-9″ size wigs made with heat-resistant fiber and with light-colored wig caps if you care about styling and have concerns about staining.

 Wig Shopping Guide